microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Connect-Entra.md

 This command Connect a session using a ApplicationId and CertificateThumbprint.

-Follow this link [CertificateThumbprint][get-certificate] for m ore information.
+Follow this link (</powershell/entra-powershell/app-only-access-auth>) for more information on how to get or create CertificateThumbprint.

 ### Example 4: Delegated access: Using your own access token